 If your idea is applicable to more than one available label, but you are posting your idea in an Idea Exchange which only accepts one label, don’t worry too much about it!
 Please use the label which best fits your idea.
 As Ideas Managers review ideas, they will update the label if necessary.

-While you are browsing or submitting Idea Exchanges, you may notice that tags can be applied to ideas.
+While you are browsing or submitting ideas, you may notice that tags can be applied.
 A tag can be a helpful way to add additional descriptors to your content, which provide further discoverability and insight for the community and Esri staff alike.

 Unlike Labels which are pre-defined by Esri, tags are open-text and can be whatever you like.
 While you are submitting an idea, you should see an option to add tags to your post, such as the screenshot below.
 We recommend applying any tags that are relevant to your idea – the more, the merrier!